camilaterribile/optimustech/README.md

 📄 index.html      → Main page

 ✨ Final result
-🔗 View live project on GitHub Pages (if published)
+🔗 View live project on GitHub Pages or https://optimustech-drab.vercel.app/

 📬 Contact
 If you’d like to follow my learning journey or get in touch: